mikyoch/satoshi-coin-flip/scripts/README.md

 - Run `npm run dev`

 ## Project set up (prod)
-- If there is a new version of the satoshi flip contract run the `compileToBase64Bytecode.sh` script that is located in the `satoshi_flip` folder
+- If there is a new version of the satoshi flip contract run the `compileToBase64Bytecode.sh` script that is located in the `satoshi_flip` folder.
+This script requires the sui cli to be installed locally.
 - Run `npm run prod`